otrv4/otrv4/modes/otrv4-standalone-mode.md

   1 and 2".
 This mode only allows version 4 of the protocol.
 - "Online Conversation Initialization": ignore everything that refers to query messages and whitespace tags.
-- "Fragmentation": only a OTRv4 fragmenation is allowed.
+- "Fragmentation": only a OTRv4 fragmentation is allowed.
 Ignore this paragraph:
   "For fragmentation in OTRv3, refer to the "Fragmentation" section on OTRv3 specification".
 - "Protocol states": the `START` and `FINISHED` states of the protocol state